Amsterdam/data-processing/docs/_sources/modules.rst.txt

 -------

-**Functions to extract data from the Objectstore where raw files are stored, from API’s or from the data catalog**
+**Functions to extract data from the Objectstore where raw files are stored, from API’s or from the data catalog.**

 .. toctree::
     :maxdepth: 1